F1orin/CarRental/README.md

 *Final project for Bionic University Java SE program*

-The project respesents a car rental system with user and administrator sides.
+The project is a car rental system with user and administrator sides.
 User can choose a car, calculate its rent cost for a given period, and make an order.
 Administrator can review all the orders, confirm or reject the specific order, and set special marks to it.